You are here

 We invite you to become part of our online forum, Pace Criminal Justice Blog, where you can join our discussions of important current issues in criminal law and procedure, or learn about our upcoming programs, recent decisions, legislative initiatives, and policy changes.

-Join us at Pace Law School on February 3, 2015, at 6:00 p.m. for a screening of the HBO documentary The Newburgh Sting, presented by the director, David Heilbroner, which was screened at the Tribeca Film Festival, and a follow-up discussion with the director and the attorneys involved in the case.
-Stay tuned for more information.
+On February 3, 2015, at 6:00 p.m.
+Pace Law School held a showing of the HBO documentary The Newburgh Sting, presented by the director, David Heilbroner, which was screened at the Tribeca Film Festival.
+The screening was followed-up by a discussion with the director and the attorneys involved in the case.
+Read the Review by a Law Student.

 Prof. Bennett Gershman blogs in the Huffington Post - Receive updates from Prof. Gershman's Huffington Post blog via email or subsribe via RSS feed.